Amzani/apidesk-sdk-test-def/docs/models/components/listusersresponsetype.md

 # ListUsersResponseType

-Indicates the type of address, such as 'home', 'work', or 'billing'.
-This helps categorize the address for better organization and retrieval in applications that manage multiple address types for users.
+The type of address, such as 'home', 'work', or 'billing'.
+This string helps categorize the address for better organization and retrieval within the CRM system.
+Understanding the address type is essential for applications that need to differentiate between various address uses.

 ## Example Usage